 June 2013 Asia was moved from Sheikhupura District Jail to Multan Jail, more than 290 km from her home.
-Because of fears that she would be attacked or poisoned, she is in solitary confinement in a windowless cell and cooks her own food.
+Because of fears that she would be attacked or poisoned, she was put in solitary confinement in a windowless cell and allowed to cook her own food.
 Shagufta Kausar is also being held in Multan Jail.

 16 October 2014 Lahore High Court rejected Asia’s appeal and upheld the death sentence.

 22 July 2015 Three Supreme Court judges suspended Asia’s death sentence and agreed to a full hearing, at the Supreme Court in Islamabad, of the appeal against her conviction for blasphemy.

 29 February 2016 Salman Taseer’s assassin Mumtaz Qadri was executed.
 The judge who passed his sentence was forced to leave Pakistan because of extremist threats.
 A large shrine was built over Qadri’s grave in Islamabad.

 13 October 2016 Asia’s Supreme Court appeal was due to be heard, but was adjourned because one of the three judges, Iqbal Hameedur Rehman, recused himself, claiming a conflict of interest – he had been on the bench that heard Mumtaz Qadri’s case.
 Shortly after, he resigned from his position.
 Thousands of police had been deployed in Islamabad, as Islamists were threatening to riot if the court overturned Asia’s death sentence.
 The Supreme Court did not set a new date for the appeal.